N-able/ScriptsAndAutomationPolicies/Repair-PME/README.md

 * **$RepairAfterUpdateDays** - Change this variable to number of days (must be a number!) to begin repair after new version of PME is released.
 Default is 2.
 Repair-PME will abort if an update is pending within this period.

-* **$ForceRepairRecentInstallDays = "2"** - Change this variable to number of days (must be a number!) within a recent install to allow a force repair.
+* **$ForceRepairRecentInstallDays** - Change this variable to number of days (must be a number!) within a recent install to allow a force repair.
 This will bypass the update pending check.
 Default is 2.
 Ensure this is equal to $RepairAfterUpdateDays.

 ### Important